ajmeyghani/angular2-intro-book/manuscript/chapter2-angular-basics.md

 ### Project Files

-The project files for this chapter are in **[`angular2-intro/project-files/angular/basic-component`](https://github.com/st32lth/angular2-intro/tree/master/project-files/angular/basic-component)**

-You can either follow along or just look at the final result.
-As always, the `node_modules` folder is not included.
-You would have to install it with `npm i` in the project folder:
+The project files for this chapter are in **[`angular2-intro/project-files/angular-examples/basic-component`](https://github.com/st32lth/angular2-intro/tree/master/project-files/angular-examples/basic-component)** You can either follow along or just look at the final result

-    cd angular2-intro/project-files/angular/basic-component && npm i
+In order to run the project files, please refer to the [Using Angular Project Files](#using-angular-project-files) section.

 ### Getting Started